joomla/Manual/versioned_docs/version-4.4/building-extensions/modules/module-development-tutorial/step7-javascript.md

 $document->addScriptOptions('mod_hello.vars', array('suffix' => "!"));
 ```

-We can get the `Document` instance (which is an object relating to what will be output in the HTML document) via the Application parameter that is injected into our module constructor by Joomla (as described in the previous step).
+We can get the `Document` instance (which is an object relating to what will be output in the HTML document) via the Application parameter that is injected into our module constructor by Joomla (as described in the previous tutorial step).

 Then in the js code we can retrieve the variables using the same key "mod_hello.vars":